While Original Medicare Doesn’t Pay For Bathroom Remodeling, Some Medicare Advantage Plans Do

 - Some Medicare Advantage (Medicare Part C) plans cover bathroom remodeling to install grab bars, walk-in tubs, widened doorways and more.
 Original Medicare (Parts A and B) doesn’t currently pay for bathroom remodeling, though it can cover other home health aids.

 Some Medicare Advantage (Medicare Part C) plans cover bathroom remodeling and other home modifications to help older adults age in place.
-Original Medicare – Part A and Part B) – which is provided by the federal government, doesn’t cover bathroom remodeling, but it does pay for some other home health care services and assistive technology.
+Original Medicare – Part A and Part B) – which is provided by the federal government, doesn’t cover remodeled bathrooms, but it does pay for some other home health care services and assistive technology.

 Aging in place involves growing older in your own home as opposed to being in a retirement home or assisted living facility.
 To live comfortably and safely at home, it can help to make some modifications to your home to make it easier for to navigate.